 The Council developed a savings strategy several years ago to deliver efficiency savings under the Government's efficiency agenda and has been successful in achieving a significant amount of revenue savings.
-Its current transformation programme has identified that a further £1.850 million is required to be found by 2023/24.
+The current savings programme has identified that a further £2.050 million is required to be found by 2023/24.
 Until further details are known of how the Fair Funding Review, Comprehensive Spending Review and the Business Rate Retention Scheme are to affect the Council, these savings have been found on a non-recurring basis where possible.
-The impact of COVID-19 on the Council's financial position will continue to be closely monitored during 2020/21 with shortfalls of income, additional expenditure, and the overall economic recovery and the impact on the Collection Fund being the main risks.
+The impact of COVID-19 on the Council's financial position will continue to be closely monitored during 2021/22 with shortfalls of income, additional expenditure, and the overall economic recovery and the impact on the Collection Fund being the main risks.

 Managing transformational change effectively is critical to the successful delivery of the transformation programme and the delivery of the wider ambitions set out within the Carlisle Plan.
-The Deputy Chief Executive and the Corporate Director Finance & Resources, supported by SMT, provides accountability for the delivery of the savings strategy thus ensuring that the transformation of Council services is controlled and managed effectively; with appropriate Corporate Directors being responsible for delivering individual schemes within the overall programme.
+The Corporate Director of Finance & Resources, supported by SMT, provides accountability for the delivery of the savings strategy thus ensuring that the transformation of Council services is controlled and managed effectively; with appropriate Corporate Directors being responsible for delivering individual schemes within the overall programme.